 The purpose of the Publishing staff is to produce journalistically sound student media.
 All students will learn and apply desktop publishing skills, writing, editing, design, leadership, law and ethics, AP Style, photography, public relations, teamwork and communication skills while contributing to the student newsmagazine, yearbook, online news site and social media feeds.
 Each student is responsible for his or her own transportation to cover events.
 Afterschool work time is required.
 This course is double-blocked, and meets for two consecutive periods.
 Counts as a Fine Art credit for the AHD.

 Student Media Honors (T1086H)

-Advanced Writing and Editing (T30220)
+Advanced Writing and Editing (T30220) 2 semesters 4 credits - Project Based Learning Co

 2 semesters, 4 credits - Project Based Learning Course Recommended: 1 year of a Publishing staff.
 Apply to adviser.